-This pretty Christmas sweet bread wreath is perfect for when you need something special for Christmas morning or as a brunch table highlight.
+This pretty Christmas sticky bun wreath is perfect for when you need something special for Christmas morning or as a brunch table highlight.

 This basic pull apart technique is quite easy to put together and you just need a bundt pan to bake it up into a wreath shape.
 And yes, you can make this ahead and freeze it, then just thaw and reheat a bit to serve.

 Glacé Cherries: I had some glacé cherries around from other Christmas baking, but you could also use red and/or green, drained maraschino cherries.

 Pecans: Totally optional, so feel free to omit if you prefer.

 Brown Sugar: You can use light or dark brown sugar.
 If you have both, I usually use light brown sugar.